Peru Lima Central Mission History & description

 of the Peru Lima South Mission, and the zones in Lima coming from

-The mission includes parts of Lima, Callao, and the provinces of Cuzco, Apurimac,
+The mission included parts of Lima, Callao, and the provinces of Cuzco, Apurimac,

 and Madre de Dios.